Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 ### Modules

 On platforms that support several ways to get modules, the implementation of `fxFindModule` and `fxLoadModule` can be complex.
-On micro-controllers, where all modules are prepared or preloaded, the implementation of `fxFindModule`and `fxLoadModule` can be simple enough, as demonstrated by the code snippets here under.
+On microcontrollers, where all modules are prepared or preloaded, the implementation of `fxFindModule`and `fxLoadModule` can be simple enough, as demonstrated by the code snippets here under.

 --